-- 1. you provide a written statement that requests your child be excused, - 2. the District determines that your child has a conscientious objection to the recitation, or - 3. you are a representative of a foreign government to whom the United States government extends diplomatic immunity.
+- A parent provides a written statement requesting that his or her child be excused. - The district determines that the student has a conscientious objection to the recitation, or - A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity.